Native American disease and epidemics: Contacts history

+The introduction of African slaves and the use of commercial trade routes also contributed to the spread of disease.
+Waves of enslaved Africans were brought to replace the dwindling Indigenous populations, solidifying the position of disease in triangular trade.

-The infections brought by Europeans are not easily tracked, since there were numerous outbreaks and all were not equally recorded.
-Historical accounts of epidemics are often vague or contradictory in describing how victims were affected.
+Since there were numerous outbreaks and all were not equally recorded, historical accounts of epidemics are often vague or contradictory in describing how victims were affected.
 A rash accompanied by a fever might be smallpox, measles, scarlet fever, or varicella, and many epidemics overlapped with multiple infections striking the same population at once, therefore it is often impossible to know the exact causes of mortality (although ancient DNA studies can often determine the presence of certain microbes).
 Smallpox was the disease brought by Europeans that was most destructive to the Native Americans, both in terms of morbidity and mortality.
 The first well-documented smallpox epidemic in the Americas began in Hispaniola in late 1518 and soon spread to Mexico.

-Estimates of mortality range from one-quarter to one-half of the population of central Mexico.
+Reactions of the Native Americans

 Native Americans initially believed that illness primarily resulted from being out of balance, in relation to their religious beliefs.
 Typically, Native Americans held that disease was caused by either a lack of magical protection, the intrusion of an object into the body by means of sorcery, or the absence of the free soul from the body.
 Disease was understood to enter the body as a natural occurrence if a person was not protected by spirits, or less commonly as a result of malign human or supernatural intervention.
-For example, Cherokee spiritual beliefs attribute disease to revenge imposed by animals for killing them.
+For examples, Cherokee spiritual beliefs attribute disease to revenge imposed by animals for killing them.
+The Mapuche in Araucanía regarded the epidemic as a magic brought by Francisco de Villagra to exterminate them because he could not defeat them in the Arauco War.

 In some cases, disease was seen as a punishment for disregarding tribal traditions or disobeying tribal rituals.
 Spiritual powers were called on to cure diseases through the practice of shamanism.
 Most Native American tribes also used a wide variety of medicinal plants and other substances in the treatment of disease.

+Forced settlements and disease spread

+in Florida, Spanish settlers forced indigenous groups into strictly controlled settlements.
+Since the early 16th century, these people were exposed to new diseases brought by Europeans, including smallpox, measles and typhus.
+A mix of involuntarily relocations and European-imposed changes to agriculture and resolution patterns also created ideal conditions for the spread of infectious diseases, leading to catastrophic declines in the number of the population.